 - 1. Instructor will meet with student to discuss the circumstances of the incident. - 2.
 Institution staff, client's family, and/or physicians may be consulted, as appropriate. - 3.
-The Report Form will be completed by the instructor and student together and is to be signed by both and submitted to the Associate Dean. - 4.
+The Report Form will be completed by the instructor and student together and is to be signed by both and submitted to the Program Director who will forward to the GAPR committee chair. - 4.
 The Chair of the GAPR Committee will bring report to the next GAPR meeting following the incident, OR may call a special GAPR Committee meeting, if warranted, to discuss the situation. - 5.
 The GAPR Committee will recommend any additional action that might be taken. - 6.
 Appropriate copies of the form are to be distributed by the GAPR as follows: - a.
 Student folder - b.
 Instructor - c.
 Dean - d.
 GAPR Committee Chairperson